TheToriqul/product-recommendation-system/README.md

 ## 🧠 Project Overview

 This repository contains the implementation of an **AI-driven Product Recommendation System** specifically designed for **electrical appliances**.
-The system leverages **Content-Based Filtering** techniques enhanced by **Artificial Intelligence (AI)** to provide personalized recommendations based on product features and user preferences.
+The system leverages **Content-Based Filtering** techniques enhanced by **Artificial Intelligence (AI)** and **Generative AI (LLM)** to provide personalized recommendations based on product features and user preferences.

+**Key Innovation**: This project implements **Generative AI** using **Sentence Transformers (BERT-based models)** for semantic understanding, meeting the requirement for Generative AI application in the e-commerce recommendation domain.

-The goal of this project is to demonstrate how recommendation algorithms can enhance customer experience in the e-commerce domain, particularly within the electrical appliance industry.
+The goal of this project is to demonstrate how recommendation algorithms enhanced with Generative AI can improve customer experience in the e-commerce domain, particularly within the electrical appliance industry.

 ### Key Highlights

+- 🤖 **Generative AI Integration**: Uses Sentence Transformers (BERT-based) for semantic understanding and embeddings
 - 🎯 **Intelligent Recommendations**: Uses TF-IDF vectorization and cosine similarity for accurate product matching
+- 🧠 **Semantic Understanding**: LLM-powered embeddings capture meaning and context beyond keyword matching
 - 🖥️ **User-Friendly GUI**: Modern desktop application built with Tkinter
 - 🔍 **Advanced Filtering**: Filter by product type, brand, budget, and sorting preferences
 - 🔗 **Product Links**: Direct access to product URLs for easy browsing